Who We Are

 FBACF can be reached 24/7 through our answering service (910-583-1709).
 Please leave your name, work and alternate phone numbers.
 Your inquiry should be followed up within one day.

-Where We Get our Funding
+Where our Funding Comes From

 We are funded entirely by donations from the community via grants, gifts, and Combined Federal Campaign contributions.